TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2019/Index.rst

 Additionally, some more improvements were made:

 * The section :ref:`Next steps: For Developers <t3start:next-steps-developers>` was added.
+* More updated information was added to all the :ref:`Next steps <t3start:next-steps>` pages.
 * YouTube videos were embedded in the :ref:`t3start:next-steps` section.
+* Sections headlines were added, some bold formatting and lists were added to improve readabiilty
+* All images got a drop-shadow

 .. _news-2019-03-08-2:
 .. rst-class:: panel panel-default